grepdisc/kindfools/_pages/writeon.md

 - March 7, 2023 workshop at Hostel Buffalo-Niagara info [available here](https://www.facebook.com/events/161314222995251)
 - March 14, 2023 workshop info [available here](https://www.facebook.com/events/1637487610014641)
 - Thank you to [Fitz Books and Waffles](https://www.fitzbooks.net) for hosting our March 16th in-person workshop.
+- Thank you to [MHA WNY](https://mhawny.org) for hosting our March 30th workshop.

 How did you enjoy your WRITE ON! workshop?
 Please complete our [survey](/survey/).